stinewittendorff/Mandatory5/README.md

 - "go run bidder.go 1"
 - "go run bidder.go 2"

-  After you've done this you cna now bid in the bidder.go terminals by writing bid and a chosen number
+After you've done this you can now bid in the bidder.go terminals by writing bid and a chosen number, or checking the status of the auction by writing result

 Enjoy <3